LAGO: A Local-Global Optimization Framework Combining Trust Region Methods and Bayesian Optimization: LAGO framework description

-\textbf{Design rationale.} Compared to classical local optimizers, the presence of a global surrogate reduces the risk of stagnation in suboptimal regions, as candidate points are continuously proposed in unexplored or uncertain areas of the search space.
-By leveraging the accumulated global data to inform the placement of the trust region, LAGO achieves a more data-efficient local refinement than multi-start local methods.
-Moreover, conditioning the GP on past observations effectively warm-starts the trust region procedure: the quadratic model inherits curvature information from the GP, avoiding repeated reinitializations with an identity Hessian.
+\textbf{Design rationale.} Compared to classical local optimizers, the global surrogate reduces the risk of stagnation in suboptimal regions by continuously proposing candidates in unexplored or uncertain areas using all accumulated global information.
+This global knowledge also informs the trust region placement and warm-starts its initialization: the quadratic model inherits curvature information from the GP, avoiding repeated identity-Hessian initializations.

-Allowing global and local candidates to compete at every iteration ensures that neither exploration nor exploitation is artificially delayed.
-Local refinement can be activated as soon as it becomes competitive, while the global surrogate continues to monitor the broader search space, maintaining a robust balance between the two regimes throughout the optimization process.
-The hyperparameter $\gamma$ provides an intuitive mechanism to tune the local-global trade-off depending on the application at hand.
-Lastly, \Cref{alg:LAGO_algorithm} outlines a comprehensive pseudo-code for LAGO.
+The candidate-level competition is the central design choice: local refinement can begin as soon as its predicted decrease is competitive, while global exploration can still interrupt local refinement when the GP suggests a more promising evaluation; the parameter $\gamma$ tunes this local-global trade-off. \Cref{alg:LAGO_algorithm} outlines the pseudo-code for LAGO.

-\section{Experimental Results}
+\section{Experimental results}

-This section evaluates the empirical performance of LAGO through a convergence comparison with state-of-the-art optimization algorithms on both synthetic benchmark functions and a PDE-constrained optimization problem.